Music Scholarships

 • Participate in a zoom interview with the Scholarship Committee.

-For more information, please contact the chair of the Music Department, Dr. Frank Kumor at: kumor@kutztown.edu
+For more information, please contact the chair of the Music Department, Dr. Jeremy Justeson at

 International students may direct their questions to: international@kutztown.edu.

-KU President’s International Piano and Strings Scholarship Ensemble has currently an opening for a cellist, starting in Fall of 2022.
+KU President’s International Piano and Strings Scholarship Ensemble has currently an opening for a viola, starting in Fall of 2025.

 • Financial Considerations

-Please note that the scholarship covers the cost of tuition and housing for the full four years of the program; you will be required to fund your own administrative fees, meals, health insurance, books, and personal expenses.
+The scholarship covers tuition and housing for all four years.
+Please note that recipiens are responsible for administrative fees, meals, health insurance, books, and personal expenses.
 More information about funding requirements can be found at: www.kutztown.edu/studentvisa

 • Current and Past Members